 800-837-5520 Call us for a free quote Contact us

-With 2,277 species, rodents account for 41% of the known mammals.
+With 2,277 species, rodents - part of the order Rodentia, with many belonging to the family Muridae - account for 41% of the known mammals.
 They are a very diverse group in both size and habitat.
-All species of rodents have large incisors that continuously grow, which requires them to chew and gnaw on things to control the growth.
+All species of rodents have large incisors (a type of tooth) that continuously grow, which requires them to chew and gnaw on things to control the growth.

 Finding rodents, like mice and rats, on your property is not ideal.
-With Ehrlich, your Technician will conduct a thorough property inspection to find any rodent hiding spaces and decide on a treatment plan to eliminate them.
-However, knowing what type of rodent you are dealing with is key to deciding on the perfect rodent control method.
+With Ehrlich, your technician will conduct a thorough property inspection to find any rodent hiding spaces and decide on a treatment plan to eliminate them.
+Understanding essential rodent information, such as their habits and behaviors, is key to deciding on the perfect rodent control method.

 Rodent identification